Updated July 6, 2023

 - This factor determines the total number of replicas present across the cluster.
 If the replication factor is 1, then there is only one copy of each row on one node.

-- Similarly, if the replication factor is two, there will be two copies maintained where every copy is present on a different node.
-As mentioned earlier there is no master-slave architecture in Cassandra every copy is important.
+- Similarly, if the replication factor is two, two copies are maintained where every copy is present on a different node.
+As mentioned earlier, there is no master-slave architecture in Cassandra; every copy is important.

 - The replication factor is defined for every data center.
 This factor should be greater than one but not more than the number of nodes present in the cluster.

 - The replication strategy, which helps in getting the place where replicas are to be placed for a group of machines in the data center and the rack, is known as Snitch.